“I think it’s going to be one of the top master-planned communities in the U.S.,” he said.

 Along with the homes and commercial space, Fields has set aside more than 250 acres for parks and open spaces, including 25 miles of trails.

-During the last four years, there’s been a steady stream of project announcements at Fields, including two new mixed-use commercial developments on the tollway and U.S. Highway 380.
+A steady stream of projects have been announced at Fields in the last four years, including two new mixed-use commercial developments on the tollway and U.S. 380.

-Developer Fehmi Karahan said the project success so far is even greater than he envisioned.
+Developer Fehmi Karahan said the success of Fields so far is even greater than he envisioned.

 “It’s incredible what’s happening, and I’m shocked at how much interest we have,” Karahan said.
-“This is 10 times bigger than Legacy West,” his last very successful development about seven miles south in Plano.
+“This is 10 times bigger than Legacy West,” his last highly successful development, about seven miles south in Plano.

 Karahan said multiple businesses are talking with developer KDC about planned offices in the 180-acre Fields West mixed-use project along the tollway.